vaniboo1738/stuff/README.md

-# Refactoring Copy of johoule's *stuff*
+# Refactoring Copy of *johoule's stuff*

-This repo is used for refactoring file name graphics_v4.py, all adjacent files can be found:
+This repo fork is used for refactoring file name graphics_v4.py, all adjacent files can be found:

 > stuff/Intro to Pygame Graphics/major league soccer animation